caiks/TBOT01/README.md

 average: 3129.53
 sqrt(variance): 3368.92
 ```
-The turtlebot's first goal is room 5.
+The turtlebot was started in room 4 with a first goal of room 5.
 It travels to 55 rooms during the 12 hours of wandering around with random turns every 5 seconds or so.
-The average journey time is 3129.53 steps at 4 fps, around 13 minutes.
+The average journey time is 3129.53 *events* at 4 fps, around 13 minutes.

 To set the turtlebot's goal rooms in the same sequence we use the `TBOT01` [commander](https://github.com/caiks/TBOT01/blob/master/commander.h) node.
 This publishes the goals to which the actor node subscribes.
 The first test is with the actor in `mode001` using *conditioned model* 28,